-25.C Other Related Party Transactions
+24.C Other Related Party Transactions

 We provide investment management services for our pension plans.
 The services are provided on substantially the same terms as for comparable transactions with third parties.
-We also hold units of investment funds managed by our joint ventures and other related parties.
-The carrying amount of our investment in these funds is included in Note 17.D.
+We also hold units of investment funds managed by certain of our joint ventures and other related parties.
+The carrying amount of our investment in these funds is included in Note 16.D.

-26. Pension Plans and Other Post-Retirement Benefits
+25. Pension Plans and Other Post-Retirement Benefits

 We sponsor defined benefit pension plans and defined contribution plans for eligible employees.
 All of our material defined benefit plans worldwide are closed to new entrants with new hires participating in defined contribution plans.
 Material defined benefit plans are located in Canada and the U.K. The defined benefit pension plans offer benefits based on length of service and final average earnings and certain plans offer some indexation of benefits.
 The specific features of these plans vary in accordance with the employee group and countries in which employees are located.
-In addition, we maintain supplementary non-contributory defined benefit pension plans.
+In addition, we maintain supplementary non-contributory defined benefit pension arrangements for eligible employees, which are primarily for benefits which are in excess of local tax limits.
 As at December 31, 2014, there are no active members in the U.K. defined benefit plans continuing to accrue future service benefits.
 On January 1, 2009, the Canadian defined benefit plans were closed to new employees.
 Canadian employees hired before January 1, 2009 continue to earn future service benefits in the previous plans, which includes both defined benefit and defined contribution components, while new hires since then are eligible to join a defined contribution plan.
 In addition, one small defined benefit plan in the Philippines remains open to new hires.